cozy/cozy-stack/doc/architecture.md

 to write new apps.
 It means having a good documentation, but also some devtools to help:

-- the `cozy` executable will have a command to setup a new project
+- The `cozy` executable will have a command to setup a new project.
-- the devtools on the cozy interface will give documentation about the doctypes, help explore the Rest API, and check if the permissions are OK
+- The devtools on the cozy interface will give documentation about the doctypes, help explore the Rest API, and check if the permissions are OK.
 - `cozy-ui` will make it easy to reuse some widgets and offer an application with a style coherent to the cozy identity.